dpc-sdp/ripple/docs/content/design-system/5.components/key-dates.md

 ## Usage

-Use Key dates to provide a card with brief summaries of up to 2 events or key dates with a call to action.
+Use key dates to provide a card with brief summaries of up to 2 events or key dates with a call to action.

 ::DocsExample
 ---